AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 [Date ranges](/help/components/date-ranges/custom-date-ranges.md) determine the reporting time frame in Analysis Workspace, and can be applied to one or more panels within a project.

 Each panel includes a date range by default.
 There are multiple ways to update a date range for a panel.
-One way to update a date range for a panel in Analysis Workspace is to drag a date range component from the left rail:
+One way to update a date range for a panel in Analysis Workspace is to drag a date range component from the left panel:

 1. Start adding a date range to your project in Analysis Workspace, as described in [Add components to a project](#add-components-to-a-project).

-1. Drag a date range from the left rail onto the current date range.
+1. Drag a date range from the left panel onto the current date range.

    ![Drop a date range](assets/add-date-range.gif)